jackokring/KRTPluginA/README.md

 I mean why a 9th order FIR, and the number 27 of the sporadic simple groups connection?
 From 2 comes 2 to the power of all N. From 3 comes all odd numbers?
 This likely explains the choice of cube root to control the range of output voltage.

-Blerb (not essential to understanding the module)
+Blurb (not essential to understanding the module)
 ---

-He's irisponsible :D https://en.wikipedia.org/wiki/Jacques_Tits ... roll on (Monster Moonshine)[https://en.wikipedia.org/wiki/Monstrous_moonshine] and let's not confuse maths with physics "speculated" on maths.
+He's irresponsible :D https://en.wikipedia.org/wiki/Jacques_Tits ... roll on (Monster Moonshine)[https://en.wikipedia.org/wiki/Monstrous_moonshine] and let's not confuse maths with physics "speculated" on maths.
 Hope I got all the integration by parts and collection of approximants in limited terms right?
 (Some 2's, some 3's, some hopeful sporadics on the elliptic).
 Did I mention the congruants div 3 and the determinants (count 44 (18n+26 (Groupies)[https://en.wikipedia.org/wiki/Sporadic_group])) with Z(p) and alternating groups to a 42 which the circle and ellipse are the alternating or not on the major minor radius?

-Initialize the big bang with differential estimates of the future captain, so obivating the definitional requirements at the singularity Captain.
+Initialize the big bang with differential estimates of the future captain, so obviating the definitional requirements at the singularity Captain.
 Well Gamma Bob, well gamma.
 A form of precision series truncation crusher, nice!
 None of that chucking away an abstract precision and getting right in there with truncation of summation generative additive synthesis, for that timbrel union.

-But isn't it about the singularity context of integration in a set of limits x, x+y where x is unknown but gestimated in a relative context Captain?
+But isn't it about the singularity context of integration in a set of limits x, x+y where x is unknown but guesstimated in a relative context Captain?
 Yes Bob all error in the calculus should be reported as this module is not about error, and others maybe built.

 But shouldn't a sine converge to sin(x)?
-And and truncation of terms provide a controlled deviation from sin(x) for Fauxrier harminics?
+And and truncation of terms provide a controlled deviation from sin(x) for Fourier harmonics?
 Exactly Boz, the sweet low power law alias summands.

 "Proxy off a dirty hole of unknown gain?
 How dare you?
-Must fix the incomming to be at least plesant." -- Captain of the Exponential.
+Must fix the incoming to be at least pleasant." -- Captain of the Exponential.

 T
 ===